Bharath-1007/Bharath-1007/README.md

 - 👋 Hi, I’m @Bharathkannan
-- 👀 I’m interested in web and app development
+- 👀 I’m interested development
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning ReactJS and it's framework
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open sorce project
-- 📫 How to reach me ...
+- 📫 How to reach me bharathkannan1007@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: BK
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Take It Easy...
+Make It Cool 😉

 <!---
 Bharath-1007/Bharath-1007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.